s0ck37/s0ck37.github.io/_posts/2023-07-29-htb-writeup-socket.md

 ```

 And we can see that a user called `Thomas Keller` is answering to a user called `Mike`.
-Now we have 2 users that we can try login to ssh to with the password cracked before.
+Now we have 2 users that we can try login to ssh with the password cracked before.
 I will write in a file the potential users to try with `hydra`.

 ```